-- The Board recommends the CPUC consider WSD's recommendation for a data taxonomy and data schema that will ensure consistent formatting and streamline the reporting of data, using the same measurements. - The Board recommends WSD hold data working groups that are open to any interested parties to contribute to the generation of data standards for utility reporting as well as to assist in leveraging existing data standards from other fields.
+The Board recommends the CPUC consider WSD's recommendation for a data taxonomy and data schema that will ensure consistent formatting and streamline the reporting of data in the WMPs, using the same measurements.

+The Board recommends WSD hold data working groups that are open to any interested parties to contribute to the generation of data standards for utility reporting as well as to assist in leveraging existing data standards from other fields.

-- The Board recognizes and supports WSD's efforts to move utilities towards increased data standardization and urges utilities to continue down this path.
+- The Board recognizes and supports WSD's efforts to move utilities towards increased data standardization for the WMPs and urges utilities to continue down this path.
 In principle, the Board supports WSD's vision for consistent data reporting so that the CPUC and stakeholders can more easily understand the data the utilities report and compare data across the three utilities. - The Board adds that comparable data must include regional relevance and specificity to increase our understanding of eco-regions.
-Some examples are to report data in specified resolutions in time and space, and defined metadata standards. - → The Board supports discussions and working groups that are open to all stakeholders to vet and determine the feasibility of WSD's data taxonomy and data schema.24 - → For example, GIS data created and tagged similarly will enable WSD to analyze utility efforts across the state to compare and contrast, evaluate process, and describe successes.
+Some examples are to report data in specified resolutions in time and space, and defined metadata standards. - → The Board supports discussions and working groups that are open to all stakeholders to vet and determine the feasibility of WSD's data taxonomy and data schema. - → For example, GIS data created and tagged similarly will enable WSD to analyze utility efforts across the state to compare and contrast, evaluate process, and describe successes.
 Additionally, some utilities reported in line miles and others reported in circuit miles.
 To compare the data, WSD staff created tables with normalized data.
-Standardized data schema and taxonomy will create efficiencies for WSD and stakeholders. - → It is understandable that utility leadership retains skepticism about providing volumes of data to the CPUC for analysis when past requests have not led to well-understood outcomes.
-Wildfire safety is different.
-This data will help WSD, CAL FIRE, Cal OES, CPUC, and interested parties participate in and improve wildfire mitigation efforts to keep Californians safe and move us towards a sustainable energy system for our future.
-This will result in a first of its kind utility data standard that will evolve and may inform utilities worldwide.
+Standardized data schema and taxonomy will create efficiencies for WSD and stakeholders.